patrick330602/electron-microsoft-todo/README.md

 Electron Version of Microsoft To-Do

-> This is no longer mainteained.
+> This is no longer maintained.

 ## Run